demisto/content/Packs/FeedFeedly/Integrations/FeedFeedly/README.md

 Ingest articles with indicators, entities and relationships from Feedly into XSOAR

-## Configure Feedly on Cortex XSOAR
+## Configure FeedFeedly on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Feedly.
+2. Search for FeedFeedly.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |